Diagnosing Barren Plateaus with Tools from Quantum Optimal Control: VARIATIONAL QUANTUM ALGORITHMS

 \section{VARIATIONAL QUANTUM ALGORITHMS}

 In this section we review the basic framework of Variational Quantum Algorithms (VQAs).
 In particular, we discuss a general form for ansatzes that have a periodic structure, which we consider throughout this work.
-Since our goal is to analyze the gradient scaling, we additionally provide an overview of the barren plateau phenomenon and the expressibility of an ansatz.
+Since our goal is to analyze the gradient scaling, we additionally provide an overview of the barren plateau phenomenon.